Estrella Foothills Global Academy

 The Laveen School District will be opening its ninth school in August 2020.
 The school, located near 55th Avenue and Carver, will open to Grades K-6.
 It will add a grade level each year until it serves Grades K-8.
 As with all Laveen schools, there is not an attendance boundary.
 It is a “school of choice” that any family may attend regardless of where they reside.

-Our first informational session was held on October 16.
-Attendees heard more about the global studies program and the process of becoming an International Baccalaureate World School.
-Plans of the campus and construction progress were also shared.
+We will hold a second informational session on January 30 at 6:00 p.m. at the Laveen Education Center, 5001 W. Dobbins.
+Attendees will hear more about the global studies program and the process of becoming an International Baccalaureate World School.
+Plans of the campus and construction progress will also be shared.

 View the slides from this session.